It’s important to understand what's on the menu when you eat out. The good news: You can eat heart-healthy if you know what to look for.

 - Ask for butter, cream cheese, salad dressings, sauces and gravies to be served on the side, so you can control the quantity you consume.

-- Choose boiled, baked, boiled or grilled fish or chicken, instead of fried.
+- Choose boiled, baked or grilled fish or chicken, instead of fried.

 - Steer clear of high-sodium foods – including any food that’s served pickled, in cocktail sauce, smoked, in broth or au jus, or in soy or teriyaki sauce.
 Avoid dishes with lots of cheese, sour cream and mayonnaise.